Skip to main content

 CRES providers shall specifically identify each of the following generation sources used in their generation of power: biomass power, coal-fired power, hydro power, natural gas-fired power, nuclear power, oil-fired power, other sources, solar power, and wind power.

-CRES providers shall exercise all reasonable efforts to identify the power source or resources used to generate the power in question, and shall maintain documentation sufficient to demonstrate the steps taken to make such identification.
+CRES providers shall exercise all reasonable efforts to identify the power source or resources used to generate the power in question and maintain documentation sufficient to demonstrate the steps taken to make such identification.

 (b) Environmental characteristics, which consists of the following: